-- After plugging in your USB, open Utilities and go to Disk Utility.
+- After plugging in the USB device, open Utilities and select Disk Utility.

 - Find the drive you’d like to repair in the left sidebar and select it.

-- Click on the First Aid tab, wait for any scans to finish, and hit Repair Disk Permissions.
+- Click on the First Aid tab, wait for any scans to finish, then select Repair Disk Permissions.

-If the fault was in the permissions,doing this will remove the write protection from the removable drive.
+If the fault was in the permission settings, the steps above should remove the USB’s write protection.

 Format the Drive

-One sure way to remove the writeprotection on Mac is to format the drive.
-Beware that this will erase all dataon it, so make sure to copy any important files to another location beforeproceeding.
+One foolproof way to remove the write protection on macOS is to format the drive.
+Beware that this process erases all data on the USB device, so ensure you copy any important files to another location before proceeding.

-Once the drive has been formatted, thewrite protection should be gone.
-When choosing a format, note that some of theoptions are Mac-exclusive, while others, like exFat, can be universally usedwith both Mac and Windows computers.
+Once the drive gets formatted, the write protection should disappear.
+When choosing a format, note that some options are Mac-exclusive, while others, like “exFat,” can be universally used with Mac and Windows computers.